Turkey Photovoltaic Market 2013. Development opportunities.

 Current energy market situation

-The target Turkey should meet by 2023 in terms of the share of RES-electricity in gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
-Turkey, which continues efforts to construct nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW wind, 3,000 MW solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.
-Intermediate target and cap for licensing of solar power facilities, including photovoltaic and concentrated solar is 600 MW by the end of 2013.
+The target Turkey should meet by 2023 in terms of the share of RES-electricity in the gross final consumption of electricity of 30 % according to Electricity Energy Market and Supply Security Strategy Paper adopted in 2009 from Higher Board of Planning of the State Planning Organization.
+Turkey, which continues efforts to construct a nuclear power plant, aims to use 36,000 MW hydroelectric, 20,000 MW wind, 3,000 MW solar, 600 MW geothermal and 2,000 MW biomass energy by 2023.
+The intermediate target and cap for licensing of solar power facilities, including photovoltaic and concentrated solar is 600 MW by the end of 2013.

 Current photovoltaic market situation

-Feed-in tariff (FIT) for solar energy in Turkey
+A feed-in tariff (FIT) for solar energy in Turkey

-Solar resource potential of Turkey
+The solar resource potential of Turkey

 Profile of electricity consumption and production in the country